nurmohammed840/extension.vsix/README.md

-# Just Black for VSCode
+# Just Black for VS Code
 This dark theme was designed specifically for syntax highlighting.

 ## Info